CalyxOS/calyxos.org/pages/install/devices/rhode/mac.md

 <a class="btn" href="https://release.calyxinstitute.org/rhode-factory-25605210.zip">Download CalyxOS Image</a>

 Save this image in the same directory as device-flasher.
-This image will **only** work for **Moto G52 (rhode)**.
+This image will **only** work for **moto g52 (rhode)**.
 Any attempt to install this image on a different device model may brick (destroy) the Android device.

 Do not extract or rename the zip, simply copy it as-is.